Suck My Kiss

 "Suck My Kiss" is a song by American rock band Red Hot Chili Peppers.
 It was released as the third single from their fifth studio album, Blood Sugar Sex Magik.
 "Suck My Kiss" was released as an airplay single in the United States in 1991 and as a physical single in Australia and New Zealand the following year, reaching the top 10 in the two latter countries and peaking at number 15 on the US Billboard Modern Rock Tracks chart.

 A music video, released on May 1, 1992, was made for the song using footage from the Funky Monks documentary directed by Gavin Bowden.
 It also featured shots in shades of red of the American army returning from the Gulf War, revealed by Anthony Kiedis on the audio commentary in the band Greatest Videos compilation.
 The song was included on the band's Greatest Hits compilation.

+Reception

+In 2021, Kerrang ranked the song number seven on their list of the 20 greatest Red Hot Chili Peppers songs, and in 2022, Rolling Stone ranked the song number 11 on their list of the 40 greatest Red Hot Chili Peppers songs.